AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/migration.md

 The new OAuth Server-to-Server credentials simplify all aspects of application development - experimentation, implementation, and maintenance.
 See the section on [Why OAuth Server-to-Server credentials?](#why-oauth-server-to-server-credentials) below to learn more.

-While the Service Account (JWT) credentials have been marked as deprecated, they will continue to work until **Jan 27, 2025**.
-Therefore you must migrate your application or integration to use the new OAuth Server-to-Server credential before Jan 27, 2025.
+While the Service Account (JWT) credentials have been marked as deprecated, they will continue to work until **Jun 30, 2025**.
+Therefore you must migrate your application or integration to use the new OAuth Server-to-Server credential before Jun 30, 2025.
 See the section on [deprecation timelines](#deperecation-timelines) below to learn more.

 Migrating your applications to the OAuth Server-to-Server credential is a simple two-step process that enables a zero downtime migration for your applications and integrations.
 Please read our [migration guide](#migration-overview) below to familiarize yourself with the migration process.